quic/efficient-transformers/README.md

 1. Reimplemented blocks from Transformers <link> which enable efficient on-device retention of intermediate states.
 2. Graph transformations to enable execution of key operations in lower precision
 3. Graph transformations to replace some operations to other mathematically equivalent operations
-4. Handling for underflows and overflows in lower precision
+4. Handling for under-flows and overflows in lower precision
 5. Patcher modules to map weights of original model's operations to updated model's operations
-6. Exporter module to export the model source into a ONNX Graph.
+6. Exporter module to export the model source into a `ONNX` Graph.
 7. Sample example applications and demo notebooks
 8. Unit test templates.